 Defense Battalions supported the Army's XIV Corps in the central Solomons campaign.
-The strongly reinforced 9th Defense Battalion, now commanded by Lieutenant Colonel William J. Scheyer, participated in various aspects of the fighting.
+The strongly reinforced 9th Defense Battalion, now commanded by Lieutenant Colonel William J. Schever, participated in various aspects of the fighting.
 The 155mm and antiaircraft artillery groups landed on 30 June at Rendova Island, just off the coast of New Georgia.
 In the confusion of the Rendova landings, during which the assault waves arrived off schedule and out of sequence, antiaircraft gunners doubled as infantry in eliminating light opposition, and members of the 155mm unit, looking for firing positions, clashed with Japanese patrols.
 The heavy guns set up and registered in time to support the main landings at New Georgia's Zanana beaches on 2 July.
 The 90mm antiaircraft guns also were ready that same day, fortunately so, since the Japanese launched the first of 159 air raids carried out during the campaign.
 The battalion's antiaircraft weapons downed 46 aircraft, including 13 of 16 in one formation.
-Edmund D. Hadley, serving with the antiaircraft group, helped fight off one of the heaviest raids.
-"I will always think of July 4, 1943, as the day the planes fell," he said, his memory sharpened by the fact that he and his 90mm gun crew had to dive into a mud hole to escape a Zero fighter strafing Rendova.
+Edmund D. Hadley, serving with the antiaircraft group, helped fight off set up its artillery and antiaircraft guns to support the assault on heavily defended neighboring island of New Georgia.